BigDaMa/jupyterhub-environment/README.md

 2. Setup the new server and install JupyterHub as described in **4.**
 3. Before you log in for the first time, copy the persistent volumes to the new server (again usually to `/var/lib/docker/volumes`)
 4. Log in to JupyterHub and the workspace from the old server should be loaded

-### Change the course Git repository

-If you want to clone another git repository to the containers, `start-notebook.sh` has to be edited.

-1. If the target name `DS1EDP` does not make sense anymore, replace `DS1EDP` by a new directory name in the `TARGET` variable.
-Make sure to keep the rest of the path as is.
-(The directory should me below `/home/jovyan`)
-2. Edit the variable `REPO_URL` and replace the old repository url by a new one.
-3. Build a new image as described in **4.8**.
-4. If a nbgitpuller link was shared with students, a new one has to be created.
-Visit the [official docs](https://jupyterhub.github.io/nbgitpuller/link.html) to generate a new one.

 [architectureDiagram]: ./resources/JupyterHub2.png "Architecture diagram"